dmlc/xgboost/doc/tutorials/spark_estimator.rst

     --archives xgboost_env.tar.gz#environment \
     xgboost_app.py

-By executing the aforementioned command, the XGBoost application will be submitted with python environment created by pip or conda, specifying a request for 1 GPU and 12 CPUs per executor.
-During the ETL phase, a total of 12 tasks will be executed concurrently.
+The above command submits the xgboost pyspark application with the python environment created by pip or conda, specifying a request for 1 GPU and 12 CPUs per executor.
+So you can see, a total of 12 tasks per executor will be executed concurrently during the ETL phase.

 Model Persistence
 =================